How to Make Homemade Blueberry Butter - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Step 6 - Measure out the sweetener

 Depending upon which type of blueberry butter you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice - especially for those on sugar-restricted diets) you will need to use a different amount of sugar.
 You can also use honey instead!
 About 1 cup of honey per cup of sugar.
-I don't recommend using Stevia (or if you prefer, Splenda) by itself - plain old sugar makes a big difference in the color and taste.
+I don't recommend using Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, by itself - plain old sugar makes a big difference in the color and taste.
 Unless you're diabetic, for best results, try the low or lower sugar formula below.

 |Type of blueberry butter:||Amount and Type of Sweetener|